ocaml-sf/learn-ocaml/docs/exercices_format.md

 ### solution.ml

 OCaml file containing the solution for the exercise.
-It can be used for testing the user's code by comparing it's results with a code reference.
+It can be used for testing the user's code by comparing its results with a code reference.

 ### test.ml